 If you have eligibility for loan forgiveness, taking out an ineligible loan is a costly mistake.
-Taking out a private loan would be an even bigger disaster.
+And taking out loans with private companies would be an even bigger disaster.
 Yet this kind of thing happens all the time.

-We’re going to show you how to consolidate federal student loans that your financial aid office never should have given you.
+In this guide to federal student loan consolidation, we’re going to show you how to consolidate federal education loans, some of which your financial aid office never should have given you.

 - You log into studentloans.gov and think you see everything that you owe to the federal government.

-- Click on the “consolidate my loans” link, and you’ll see a list of everything you owe.
-Check all the boxes for the loans you wish to consolidate
+- Click on the “consolidate my loans” link to start the Federal Direct Consolidation Loan application.
+You’ll see a list of everything you owe.
+Check all the boxes for the loans you wish to consolidate.

 - Verify that you don’t have any federal loans at other servicers.
 Sometimes they don’t show up in the full list.

-- Agree to all the disclosures, sign, and send it to your spouse to sign if you’re married
+- Agree to all the disclosures, sign your promissory note, and send it to your spouse to sign if you’re married.

-- The whole process takes about one to two months.
+Federal student loans shouldn’t cost you anything as there is no application fee.
+The whole process usually takes about one to two months.
 Call the Student Loan Support Center if you have questions at 1-800-557-7394.

-The most common kinds of student loans in America are Stafford Loans (Subsidized and Unsubsidized) and Grad PLUS loans.
+The most common kinds of student loans in America are Stafford Loans (Direct Subsidized and Unsubsidized Loans) and Grad PLUS loans.

 These are the three kinds most often included in a federal student loan consolidation.
-Keep in mind that Stafford and PLUS loans can either be FFEL (issued before 2010) or Direct (issued mostly after 2010).
+Keep in mind that Stafford and PLUS loans can either be from the FFEL program (issued before 2010) or Direct Loan program (issued mostly after 2010).

 The best reasons to consolidate a Stafford or Grad PLUS student loan into a Direct Consolidation loan are:

-- Organizing your debt into fewer line items
+- Organizing your federal student loan debt into fewer line items

 - Selecting the student loan servicer of your choice

-- Reducing the opportunity for mistakes by your loan servicer when you make payments
+- Reducing the opportunity for servicer mistakes when you make federal student loan payments

-- If the Stafford or PLUS loans are from before 2010, then you might gain eligibility for new payment plans and Public Service Loan Forgiveness (PSLF) if the loans are FFEL and not Direct
+- If the Stafford or PLUS loans are from before 2010, then you might gain eligibility for new payment plans and Public Service Loan Forgiveness (PSLF) if the loans are from the FFEL program and not Direct.

 - You need extra forbearance options (you get up to three years before consolidating and up to three years after for Direct loans)